daniel-liemng/connector_mern/README.md

 * [Getting started](#getting-started)

 ## About The Project
-A web application platform to widen the networking.
+A web application platform to expand the networking.
 Logged in user can create profile, add posts and add comments.
 Guest user can view the other users' profile.

 ## Tech Stack
   * ##### MERN: MongoDB, Express, ReactJS, NodeJS